MattiaBarbieri/ViveProEye_OculomotorLab/README.md

 # ViveProEye_OculomotorLab
 Unity framework for scientific research using HTC Vive Pro Eye and SRanipal SDK.
 Includes high-frequency eye tracking (120 Hz), gaze-contingent rendering, and experimental tasks for detecting saccades, smooth pursuits, and vergence.
+The project is the trasposition of the former project https://github.com/MattiaBarbieri/ViveProEye_OculomotorLab design for HTC Vive Pro Eye.

 📍 Overview